Facing a Permanent Colostomy: Seeking Support and Advice

 Nov 23, 2011 7:05 pm

-Rosie, is the skin when healthy around your stoma flat or raised and bumpy?
-Or could the blood becoming from the bottom of the stoma itself?
-You could try stoma powder also make sure that you are cutting the right size of hole on your flange - or if it is from the stoma itself that's natural the stoma bleeds easily.
+Rosie, is the skin around your stoma flat or raised and bumpy when healthy?
+Or could the blood be coming from the bottom of the stoma itself?
+You could try stoma powder and also make sure that you are cutting the right size hole in your flange - or if it is from the stoma itself, that's natural; the stoma bleeds easily.
 Have you asked your stoma nurse about it?